tAndreani/IPVARIABLE/README.md

 ![forgith](https://user-images.githubusercontent.com/6462162/46032674-9510d500-c0fc-11e8-8ddc-ea3971f1e075.png)

+###### Fig. 4) A null distribution is computer for each cell line by sampling the reproducibility score matrix.
+Z-score and P.value is computed for each score.
+In the picture, represented are the statistical test for DNA regions with reproducibility score 0 (that we renamed Noisy).

 # References
 1. Teytelman Leonid, et al. "Highly expressed loci are vulnerable to misleading ChIP localization of multiple unrelated proteins."
 Proceedings of the National Academy of Sciences 110.46 (2013): 18602-18607.